eCommerce? No, it’s now m-Commerce

 Remember when physical stores were the only option for shopping – just ten years ago?
 Today, it’s a different story.
 According to BigCommerce, 51% of Americans prefer to make purchases online.
 Overall, 96% of Americans have made at least one online purchase online.
 Today, tech-savvy customers are easily accessible by merchants using digital technology tools.

-One ecommerce study projects that sales will exceed $4.878 billion by 2021.
-Innovations in digital and ecommerce technology have transformed how people shop and equipped retailers with new tools for marketing their products and services.
+One ecommerce study project that sales will exceed $4.878 billion by 2021.
+Innovations in digital and ecommerce technology have transformed how people shop and equipped retailers with new tools for retail digital marketing their products and services.
 The number of mobile phone users is expected to reach 4.78 billion by 2020 due to the ever-increasing popularity of smartphones which will continue to fuel the growth of e-commerce.
 As a result, online retailers are adopting more advanced technology such as Accelerated Mobile Pages and Progressive Web Applications, to deliver faster, richer mobile experiences.

 While nearly two thirds (65%) of survey respondents report they use mobile apps to access exclusive deals and offers, Clutch advises that businesses should do more such as creating apps that build a sense of community and facilitate ease of browsing.

 What’s important to keep in mind is making purchases is not the primary reason people use shopping apps.
 Up to 71% of shoppers use apps for price comparisons – including the 22% that check prices while in a physical store.
 Given these stats, Clutch says its essential for brick and mortar stores to integrate in-app and in-store experiences.